You are here

 If you cannot resolve the problem directly with your landlord, call the police and report what your landlord did.

-• If a police officer tells you they cannot get involved because your dispute is “civil,” not “criminal,” show them this handout and ask them to call a supervisor to confirm the law.
+If a police officer tells you they cannot get involved because your dispute is “civil,” not “criminal,” show them this article and ask them to call a supervisor to confirm the law.

-If your landlord refuses to let you back in or turn your utilities, back on, call the court right away!
+If your landlord refuses to let you back in or turn your utilities, back on, call the District or Housing court right away.
 Tell the clerk you are "facing an emergency."
 Explain what your landlord has done.
 Ask the clerk for an order that tells your landlord to stop the illegal activity.
 The court can order your landlord to allow you back into your apartment and turn your utilities back on.

 You can also use MassAccess's interactive interview to fill out the form to ask the court for a Temporary Restraining Order.
 Answer questions on your phone or computer, sign the form, review it and send it to the court.

-• Your landlord tries to force you out of your home.
-Or,
+You can file a complaint with the Attorney General's Office if your landlord tries to force you out of your home.